 The investigator should then ask "are the data independent?"
 This can be difficult to decide but as a rule of thumb results on the same individual, or from matched individuals, are not independent.
 Thus results from a crossover trial, or from a case control study in which the controls were matched to the cases by age, sex and social class, are not independent.
 It is generally true that the analysis should reflect the design, and so a matched design should be followed by a matched analysis.
 Results measured over time require special care.
 One of the most common mistakes in statistical analysis is to treat dependent variables as independent.
 For example, suppose we were looking at treatment of leg ulcers, in which some people had an ulcer on each leg.
 We might have 20 subjects with 30 ulcers but the number of independent pieces of information is 20 because the state of an ulcer on one leg may influence the state of the ulcer on the other leg and an analysis that considered ulcers as independent observations would be incorrect.
 For a correct analysis of mixed paired and unpaired data consult a statistician.

 The next question is "what types of data are being measured?"
 The test used should be determined by the data.
-The choice of test for matched or paired data is described in and for independent data in .
+Additional information about choosing an appropriate statistical test is available here.

 |Ordinal (Ordered categories)||Wilcoxon|